boocs/ue4-intellisense-fixes/README.md

 **Note:** Check out the Running section of the Readme to take advantage of the smaller Tag Parser cache

 ---

+### 2.3.1 January 17th, 2022
+- Fix for startup bug not finding *.uproject file thus not starting the extension

 ### 2.3.0 January 10th, 2022
 - Fix for Mac M1 users to change Intellisense Mode automatically (untested)
 - Removed options for c++ standard not supported by UE